-The fun begins.
+The fun begins!
 Using a clean paintbrush, apply a thick base coat.
-Again, you'll want to work from top to bottom and painted the mortar lines first before painting the brick.
+Again, you'll want to work from top to bottom and paint the mortar lines first before painting the brick.
 Now, you could leave the wall one solid color at this point—apply a second coat of mindful grey and call it a day, but where's the fun in that?

 Note: The color variation you see in the picture is because some of the paint was still wet when I took that shot.
 In reality, the wall was one beautiful, solidly colored wall, and I really was tempted to leave it just like that.

 As soon as the base coat is on, it's time to switch to the contrast color—I used Accessible Beige.
 You could wait for the base coat to dry, but I like how the contrast color mixes slightly with the base coat, varying the shade a bit.

 Using the sponge, dab the beige on each brick, taking care not to get paint in the mortar lines.
 Leaving the lines grey is critical to achieving that faux brick look.
 This time, work in small sections, sponging paint on one brick, and then working in a radial pattern with the bricks surrounding that first brick.

 Do not, I repeat, do not sponge the contrasting coloring in horizontal lines.
 Wait to add more paint to the sponge until the paint starts going on really faint.
 Finish the brick you are working on, and then add more paint to the sponge and begin on the next brick.

 At this point, you may be tempted to feel discouraged.
 The wall does look a little worse before it looks amazing.
 Keep painting.
 Trust the process.